What is an Array? Learn more in one read!

 An array is a collection of similar data elements stored at contiguous memory locations.
 It is the simplest data structure where each data element can be accessed directly by only using its index number.

-For instance, if we want to store the marks scored by a student in 5 subjects, then there’s no need to define individual variables for each subject.
+For example, if we want to store the marks scored by a student in 5 subjects, then there’s no need to define individual variables for each subject.
 Rather, we can define an array that will store the data elements at contiguous memory locations.

 Array marks[5] define the marks scored by a student in 5 different subjects where each subject’s marks are located at a particular location in the array, i.e., marks[0] denote the marks scored in the first subject, marks[1] denotes the marks scored in 2nd subject and so on.

-Need of using Array –
+What Is The Need of using Array?

 In programming, most of the cases need to store a large amount of data of a similar type.
 We need to define numerous variables to store such a huge amount of data.
-While writing the programs, it would be very tough to memorize all variable names.
-Instead, it is better to define an array and store all the elements in it.

 The following example illustrates how an array can be used while writing a code-